FernandaMatt/dinning-philosophers/README.md

 ### Usage
-The program takes 4-5 arguments:
+The program takes in 4-5 arguments:

 ◦ number_of_philosophers: The number of philosophers and also the number of forks